ahmvddddd/vider_provider/README.md

 ###  Jobs
 - Displays all jobs, with **active jobs pinned at the top**.
 - Includes a **timer indicator** to show remaining time for active jobs.
-- Accept job screen displays the location where the service would be rendered and all job details.
+- Accept job screen displays the location where the service will be rendered and all job details.

 <p align="center">
 <img src="assets/screenshots/jobs.png" alt="Jobs" width="220" height="500"/>